Trump magazines: Trump Style (1997–2002)

 In October 1996, Donald Trump announced plans for Trump Style, a magazine to be distributed at his condo and hotel properties beginning in early 1997.
-The magazine was to be published by the New York Times Company's custom-publishing division, with 100,000 copies to be distributed on two separate occasions in 1997.
+Trump Style was pitched to Trump by David Pecker, who would go on to head American Media, Inc. (AMI) and be the lead witness for the Manhattan District Attorney in prosecuting Trump over the AMI "Catch-and-Kill" Scandals, in exchange for immunity.
+The magazine was to be published by The New York Times Company's custom-publishing division, with 100,000 copies to be distributed on two separate occasions in 1997.
 Trump planned to switch the magazine to a quarterly publication in 1998.
 The premiere issue was to include fashion and food information, as well as horoscopes, a story about Italy's Amalfi Coast, and the latest information regarding Trump's casino games and shows.

-Trump Style was launched by New York Times Custom Publishing in February 1997.
-The magazine had a circulation of 130,000, and was available for free to VIP guests who stayed at Trump's hotel-casino properties in Atlantic City, New Jersey.
+Trump Style was launched by The New York Times Custom Publishing in February 1997.
+The magazine had a self-reported circulation of 130,000, and was available for free to VIP guests who stayed at Trump's hotel-casino properties in Atlantic City, New Jersey.
 Trump Style was also available to residents of Trump's five Trump-branded condominium buildings in New York, and to members of his Mar-a-Lago club in Florida.

 The premiere issue contained 68 color pages made of heavyweight paper, and was arranged into several sections: Trump News, providing information on Trump's new Trump International Hotel and Tower in Manhattan; Trump Scene, featuring six pictures of famous visitors to Mar-a-Lago, including multiple pictures of Trump and his wife Marla Maples; Casino News, offering information about Trump's casinos; and horoscopes written by Athena Starwoman.
 Other sections included Wines and Spirits, and Trends.
-Martin DeAngelis of The Press of Atlantic City wrote a positive review of Trump Style, and noted that the magazine "is, tragically, not on sale - anywhere."
+Martin DeAngelis of The Press of Atlantic City wrote a positive review of Trump Style, and noted that the magazine "is, tragically, not on sale – anywhere."